brunosxs/home-automation-research/Start.md

 # Start

 This document is meant to provide guidance for when I start doing home automation, integrating my servers and DVR cctv stuff.
-It is meant to guide me for when I decide to act on the actual execution of it.
+It is meant to guide me for when I decide to start the actual execution of it.

 ## Overall requirements: